SmartAdvisorOnline

 Anonymity Score 0%

 Notice the difference between “changed” and “still stable”.
 A VPN can change your route and IP reputation, but it usually does not rewrite your screen size, your browser engine quirks, or the set of fonts your system exposes.
-That is why anonymity-minded users often keep a separate browser profile, avoid extension bloat, and test for DNS leak protection before anything else.
+Anonymity-minded users often keep a separate browser profile, avoid extension bloat, and test for DNS leak protection before anything else.

 How a fingerprint survives after an IP change VPN tunnel Public IP changes ISP visibility drops Browser profile Fonts + locale Canvas + WebGL Behaviour Logins + cookies Click rhythm + timing Linked session “Probably same user”